 The 3D CAT scan provides three-dimensional and cross-sectional views that allow us to:

 - Examine the quality and density of the bone that will anchor the implant

 - Determine the precise placement of the implants

 - Select the correct type and size of the implants

 - Avoid the nerves and sinuses

-- With less radiation than other CAT scans
+- Apply less radiation than other CAT scans

-In addition to replacing single, multiple, and failing teeth, Dallas Dental Arts offer Noble Biocare Immediate Function Procedures, including the All-on-4 Procedure, an advanced alternative to traditional dentures.
-The All-on-4 procedure can replace a full arch of teeth in one day, using only four implants and many times without bone grafts.
+In addition to replacing single, multiple, and failing teeth, Dallas Dental Arts offer Noble Biocare Immediate Function Procedures, including the All-on-4 procedure, an advanced alternative to traditional dentures.
+The All-on-4 procedure can replace a full arch of teeth in one day, using only four implants, many times without bone grafts.
 That saves you time and money.

 We strive to provide technical, educational, and emotional support and answer any clinical or financial questions you might have.